jenglund/rlship-tools/README.md

 We have made significant progress in our test coverage goals:
 - Completed all planned testing for the Activity Repository (80%+ coverage for all key methods)
-- Implemented tests for several key List Repository methods (RemoveItem, GetItems, GetEligibleItems) achieving our 80% target
+- Implemented tests for key List Repository methods (RemoveItem, GetItems, GetEligibleItems) achieving our 80% target
+- Implemented tests for ShareWithTribe, GetListShares, and GetSharedLists functionality
+- Completed testing for all sync-related functionality (UpdateSyncStatus, CreateConflict, GetConflicts, ResolveConflict, GetListsBySource, AddConflict)
 - Developed a workaround for the List method due to complex loading mechanisms
+- Added migration for list_conflicts table to properly support conflict management features

-Next steps include continuing with our Phase 1 plan to test the remaining List Repository methods, focusing on ShareWithTribe, GetListShares, and GetSharedLists, followed by the sync functionality.
+Next steps include continuing with our Phase 1 plan to test the database connection layer methods.

 ## License